lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 required.

 - Change Controller: For Standards Track RFCs, list the "IESG".
 For others, give the name of the responsible party.
+In most cases the third party requesting registration in this registry will also be the party that registered the OID.

 ### Initial Registry Contents